 Culinary Services also continues to emphasize local sourcing, water conservation and energy efficiencies, and zero waste principles of reuse, reduction, and recycling in facilities.

 This page is designed to share high-level information about sustainability efforts being made in the area of Culinary Services.
-For more information about MSU Sustainability and SLE Sustainability, please refer to the following resources:
+For more details on programs at the university and divisional levels, see the pages below.

 - MSU Sustainability: sustainability.msu.edu